 - Died October 8, 1978 in Inglewood, CA USA

-Junior played in black leagues from 1945-51 (mostly with the Baltimore Elite Giants) and then in the minors in Montreal in 1951-52.
+Junior played in black leagues from 1945 to 1951 (mostly with Baltimore, where he was a teammate of Joe Black - the Dodgers purchased both players as a package) and then in the minors with the Montreal Royals in 1951 and 1952.
 He was given the name "Junior" by George Scales during a tryout when he was 18 years old.

 - 1952 MVP International League Montreal Royals